agoering/spice-pinball/docs/analog-tones.md

 Up to now we have only controlled lights.
 Now let's make some sounds!
 Each group has a piezoelectric speaker.
 A sheet of metal attached to a magnet inside the speaker vibrates when electrical signals are sent to the speaker wires, producing sound.
 Vibrating the sheet of metal at different frequencies produces different tones.

-Connect one end of your speaker to Arduino output in D3.
+Connect one end of your speaker to Arduino pin 13.
 Connect the other end to ground through the lonely blue resistor on your board under the buttons.

 We are going to use a function called ```tone()``` to produce tones.
 If you use this function, you should know that it prevents the use of pins 11 and 3 as analog outputs.